How to Get a Job in 7 Easy Steps

 Although it is important to follow up by thanking the person or persons who interviewed you, don’t be the candidate who calls the company daily seeking the status of your application.
 If you don’t hear back within a week, send a brief follow-up letter to the person who interviewed you, reiterating your interest in the position.

 The best way to get a job is to prepare by getting an education.
-Fremont College offers degree programs in Multimedia Design, Business, Paralegal Studies, and Healthcare.
+Fremont University offers degree programs in Multimedia Design, Business, Paralegal Studies, and Healthcare.
 Take our free career quiz to find the career that is right for you and begin preparing for your future.
 With accelerated degree programs that can be completed in just 15 to 30 months, you will be on your way to pursuing the career of your dreams in a short amount of time.
 Learn more about our degree programs or find out how to apply for financial aid.